taihen/taihen.github.io/content/about.md

 ## Who Am I?

-I'm a staff level infrastructure engineer with a love for creating solutions and exploring new technologies.
+I'm a staff level infrastructure engineer with a affection for creating solutions and exploring new technologies.

+TLDR& I build systems for others.

+## This site

+This is a collection of posts that I've written across the years.
+Most are gone, but some were worth to keep them.

 ## The Engineering Journey

-From placing servers under desks in the late 90s to architecting hybrid cloud solutions today, my career has been defined by solving increasingly complex infrastructure challenges.
+From placing servers under desks in the late 90s to designing and building hybrid cloud solutions today, my career has been defined by solving increasingly complex infrastructure challenges.

 What started with a foundation in robotics and C programming evolved when I discovered my passion for infrastructure in the telecommunications sector.
 Throughout this evolution, I've maintained a philosophy that effective infrastructure should be invisible to end users while providing rock-solid reliability for the applications it supports.